joelchrono12/joelchrono12.ml/_posts/2025-08-07-webrings-clubs-and-blogrolls-im-part-of.md

 ## Directories

-I think there are plenty of these out there, but I haven't really looked for more!
+I think there are plenty of these out there, but I haven't really looked for more.

 - [Blogroll.org](https://blogroll.org): A human curated blogroll directory.
 - [Bukmark Club](https://bukmark.club): If you link to other sites in your own, you show up here!